The Callowhill Cut

 Here are some other then-and-now scenes.

 This view is from 16th Street looking west sometime before 1925 (the wooden Granary is in the back left at 20th Street).
+The angled bridge into the William Sellers Company is still with us.
 You can also see the still existent ramps that brought freight cars up to and into the factories.

 2018 scene from 16th Street looking west.
-The "Baldwin Bridge" is the last remnant of the huge Baldwin factory.
-This bridge connects nothing now.
+The angled bridge connects nothing now.

 1923 photo looking west from 21st Street bridge at east entrance of railroad tunnel.
 Ramp to Knickerbocker Ice Company on the left and the Philadelphia Museum of Art under construction in top left of image.